-Monitor event messages identify active monitor inputs.
+Monitor event messages are stored in the MON event message queue and identify active monitor inputs.
 Active monitor inputs indicate the operation of ancillary system functions.
-The table below describes the different monitor event messages that can appear on the alphanumeric display.
+The table below describes the different monitor event messages that can appear in the MON event message queue.